dstreet/polymod/README.md

 ])
 ```

-The returned value from the `remove` method is and object with properties for
+The returned value from the `remove` method is an object with properties for
 each mutated source, and values containing the operation results.

 ```javascript